isomerpages/sportsg-safesport/latest/news/_posts/2024-04-13-post-Trauma Informed Approach for Disciplinary Hearings.md

 image: /images/Resources Images/Trauma_Informed_1.jpg
 variant: tiptap
 ---
-<p>The Safe Sport’s Disciplinary Panel Members (DP Members) attended a session
+<p>The independent Safe Sport’s Disciplinary Panel Members (DP Members) attended
-on Trauma Informed Approach for Disciplinary Hearings led by Jolie Tan, a former psychologist from the Clinical and Forensic Psychological Services Branch of the Ministry of Social and Family Development.
+a session on Trauma Informed Approach for Disciplinary Hearings led by Jolie Tan, a former psychologist from the Clinical and Forensic Psychological Services Branch of the Ministry of Social and Family Development.
 Jolie, who has conducted numerous trainings on topics related to trauma recovery, has worked with children and youth on behavioural management and self-injury.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">